 I know your time is limited and you want to spend it on things that are going to get you results.
 That is why I am so passionate about content marketing.
 I believe with all of my being that this works.
 It takes time, and there is a bit of a learning curve, but it is worth it.
 Content marketing gets you in front of more people.
 It builds you up as an authority that people can go to because you are the person to go to on that topic.
 Your content is there as long as your website is up.
 They will live on after you post them.
 People will continue to find them and you will continue to build your audience years later.

-To learn more about blogging, check out Built To Blog
+To learn more about blogging, check out Content Made Simple

 To learn more about podcasting, check out Power-Up Podcasting